MicroFocus/alm-octane-js-rest-sdk/README.md

 The Octane.entityTypes JSON contains all the entities present in the public API of ALM Octane.
 This can be used in order to access Octane entities.

+#### Octane.operationTypes <a name="octane-operation-types"></a>

+The Octane.operationTypes JSON contains all the operations that can be executed via the public API of ALM Octane.
+This can be used in order to generate custom requests.

 ## Usage examples